 When the off-season hits, your biggest wish is to get more clients.
 You know that come summertime, your phone will be ringing off the hook with clients—new and old!
 Wouldn’t it be nice if you could service some of those clients right now?
-You can, with preventative maintenance marketing.
+You can, with HVAC preventative maintenance marketing.

 Preventive maintenance is the practice of performing routine checks on equipment before the equipment fails.
 Examples of preventative maintenance include: